Mendocino County Today: Friday, Dec. 8, 2017

 The pending and actual collapse of Skunk Train infrastructure is hypothetically no impediment to their acquisition of the northern quarter of the site, but it makes you wonder.
 The caved-in tunnel that separates the two halves of the Skunk Train enterprise is being worked on quietly.
 Mike Hart himself told me wistfully he would love to leave the tunnel collapsed.
 He says people like short rides because it helps with the kids.
 I have it on good authority that the tunnel project continues, although hampered by winter rains.
 The brave little railroad is decomposing before our eyes.
 The Willits half of the railroad looks even worse.
 It has become a cartoon of archaic deteriorating industrialism.
 Exterior design by R. Crumb.
 Who at GP remotely cares?
 The sale of the Skunk would leave the city sucking grapes.

 If the partial cleanup slides under the wire lubricated by the LCP and GP gets to walk away, selling the northern half of the site to the Skunk Train would very likely mean a toxic future for Fort Bragg.
 But a quickie sale could also hurt GP badly; it makes the community angry and hardens the demand for a legal cleanup.
 The wildcard, if there is one, will be pissed off people in a struggle to stop an $800 billion giant from decreeing that the City of Fort Bragg live forevermore with impaired health and compromised wealth.
-A famously toxic Fort Bragg affects our prosperity as well, Surely the failure to utterly purge our wetlands of an incomparably dangerous molecule will stigmatize us as a waste dump forever.
+A famously toxic Fort Bragg affects our prosperity as well.
+Surely the failure to utterly purge our wetlands of an incomparably dangerous molecule will stigmatize us as a waste dump forever.
 The power of the City Council to negotiate will come from the kind of informed, incredulous and determined citizen activists who made themselves felt on that grim night at town hall.
 It seemed like distant thunder, coming nearer.

 WE’RE RE-POSTING THE BELOW audio clip from now retired Superior Court Judge Dave Nelson who offered it at the Board of Supervisors meeting back in November of 2015.
 Judge Nelson has been an ardent advocate for the unnecessary new courthouse for years since it first came up.
 In this clip Judge Nelson accurately assesses the problems that will occur when the new courthouse is built at the old Ukiah Train Depot site.
 After that assessment, Nelson suggests that the solution to the problem would be for the County to acquire a parcel next door to the Depot site and build a collection of new support facilities for the various offices who support their Royal Majesties in the courthouse.
 At the time of Nelson’s suggestion there was no response from the Board other than the usual “Thank you.”
 And there has been no activity since then to address the obvious problem of what to do about the District Attorney, Public Defender, Alternate Public Defender and Probation departments.
-We’re not surprised that the Public Defender and Probation departments have been silent on the subject, they they’ve never paid much attention to county business.
+We’re not surprised that the Public Defender and Probation departments have been silent on the subject, they’ve never paid much attention to county business.
 But DA David Eyster does and so far not a peep out of him — which is surprising because his office will probably feel the affects of the much further away courthouse more than any other department.

 JUDGE DOLAN’S GALA DEBUT!